QuarTheDev/fluent-gmod/README.md

-# gcache
+# Modern Garry's Mod Icons
-Automatic Garry's Mod server content remover
+Replaces all html icons with their modern, fluent counterparts.